 Your drivers know your vehicles better than anyone and are best equipped to report any issues.
 They can monitor many parts and systems listed above and let you know if attention is needed.
 Establish consistent procedures for reporting any problems and ensure they are adequately communicated to all of your drivers and operators.

-Step 5: Track Metrics and Monitor Success
+Step 5: Track your progress and prove the results

 You will need to establish key performance metrics to track your results.
 You should be able to see a reduction in unscheduled maintenance and an increase in the lifespan of your vehicles.
 It should be easier to see if certain vehicles are experiencing breakdowns more than others or if certain parts are acting up.
 This data makes it easier to make decisions regarding maintenance overall so you can further improve your process.